Collectible Vehicle Exemption

 An exemption from emissions testing is available for vehicles designated as "collectible".
 ARS 49-542(J)(2)(k) became effective in 2007 and applies to the following collectible vehicles:

 - A vehicle that is at least 15 years old or is rare, unique, limited production and an object of curiosity.

 - a) maintained primarily for use in car club activities, exhibitions, parades or other public functions, kept in a private collection and used infrequently;

 - AND, has a collectible or classic automobile insurance coverage that restricts the collectible vehicle mileage or use, or both, and requires the owner to have another vehicle for personal use.

-ADEQ and the Arizona Motor Vehicle Division have begun to implement this exemption.
-Owners of collectible vehicles must contact their insurance carriers to arrange for the required insurance.
+To obtain this exemption, the vehicle owner must contact his insurance carrier to arrange for the required insurance.
 The carrier will notify MVD electronically, allowing the vehicle to be registered as a collectible vehicle.

 Emissions testing of motorcycles is no longer required in Arizona.